Top 10 Alaska Shore Excursions

 Photo by Kroschel Wildlife Center

 Getting to the Herbert, Taku, Norris, or Mendenhall glaciers by helicopter allows you to enjoy breathtaking views of mountains, rain forests, icefalls, and vibrant blue crevasses down below.
-Many operators land choppers on the glaciers and let passengers exit and crunch around; Alaska Icefield Expeditions offers fun and exciting dog sled tours on the Mendenhall.
+Many operators land choppers on the glaciers and let passengers exit and crunch around, some even offering exciting dog sled tours on the Mendenhall.

 Getting There: Most of the area’s helicopter tours allow for approximately 30 minutes of flight time to the glacier landing site.
 Buses shuttle passengers from cruise terminals to helipads.